mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 in the description of each power.

 INTERROGATE
-The psion can ‘communicate’ psychically with a machine, determining its physical state of repair, properties, age, programming and so forth.
+The psion can 'communicate' psychically with a machine, determining its physical state of repair, properties, age, programming and so forth.
 The psion effectively reads the psychometric aura that accompanies every device in much the same way that an organic